dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

-If {\tt interactions = TRUE} is set, interactions between the sensitive variable and the predictors/features in our dataset will be modeled.
-Actually, this approach involves fitting separate linear models for each level of the sensitive variable, which is statistically equivalent to modeling these interactions directly.
-The presence or absence of interaction terms plays an important role in the package and in the Quarto book.
-Is this a substantial difference in mean \emph{Y}, given the co-variates \emph{X}, across the levels of the R factor \emph{S}?
-If so, is this difference uniform with respect to \emph{X}?
+If {\tt interactions} are set, the model includes interactions between the sensitive variable and the predictors.
+Separate linear models are fit for each level of the sensitive variable, which is essentially statistically equivalent.
+The presence of interaction terms is a key concept in both the package and the accompanying Quarto book.
+It helps address several important questions: Given the predictors $X$, is there a meaningful difference in the mean of $Y$ across different levels of the sensitive factor $S$?
+Is this difference consistent across values of $X$?

-In the case of interactions there is no single ``treatment effect'' of the sensitive variable.
-We can no longer speak of ``the'' difference in mean wage between men and women, as this difference may vary by, say, age.
-Accordingly, the user can specify several points at which to compare the effects of the different levels of \emph{S}; estimated differences in mean conditional \emph{Y} are given for the user-specified points \texttt{sComparisonPts}.
+In the case of interactions, there is no single ``treatment effect'' of the sensitive variable.
+One cannot speak of \emph{a single} difference in mean wages between men and women, since the difference may vary with factors such as age.
+The user can specify comparison points at which to evaluate the effects of the different levels of $S$.
+Estimated differences in conditional means of $Y$ are then reported for the user-specified data points (\texttt{sComparisonPts}).

-The package includes numerous graphical/tabular functions, some of them wrappers to existing packages, such as {\tt freqparcoord}, and others standalone.
-These are used both for preliminary exploration of one's data, and also for visual illustrations of the results found analytically.
+The package also includes other graphical and analytical functions, including wrappers to existing packages such as {\tt freqparcoord} as well as standalone implementations.
+These are used both for preliminary exploration of data, and also for visual illustrations of the results found analytically.

-For example, one might use {\tt dsldLogit} to estimate parameters in a logistic model predicting probability of passage of the bar examination (binary response), based on LSAT scores provided in on the Law School Admissions dataset.
-We can then supplement these results with graphics such as Figure \ref{fig:conditDisparity}.
-Suppose we restrict the analysis to students with low GPAs.
-At initial glance, there appears to be significant racial differences at lower LSAT values, but these differences begin to diminish at higher scores.
-Notably, the probability curve for Asians shows an unexpected decline at higher LSAT values, warranting additional investigation.
-It is important to note that these results are purely exploratory, and further analysis is required to draw more definitive conclusions.
+For example, one might use \texttt{dsldLogit()} to estimate a logistic model predicting the probability of passing the bar exam based on Law School Admission Test (LSAT) scores, and then supplement the results with a graphical analysis such as Figure~\ref{fig:conditDisparity} using \texttt{dsldConditDisparity()}.
+Roughly speaking, there seems to be substantial disparities among the races for low LSAT values, but not as much at the higher end.